Jigsaw: Supporting Designers to Prototype Multimodal Applications by Chaining AI Foundation Models: Related Work

 Visual programming interfaces (VPIs) have been extensively studied as tools to aid users in designing and implementing systems through graphical elements rather than text-based code \cite{myers1990taxonomies}.
 A key benefit of VPIs is their lower entry barrier for novice programmers \cite{whitley1997visual}.
 There are primarily two main paradigms for VPIs.
 The first, the dataflow paradigm, lets users specify how a program transforms data from step to step by connecting nodes in a directed graph.
 Pioneering work in this area includes Prograph \cite{cox1989prograph} and LabVIEW \cite{kodosky2020labview}.
 The second paradigm utilizes block-based function representations and lets users create programs by connecting compatible components together.
 Notable works in this area include Scratch \cite{resnick2009scratch} and Blockly \cite{fraser2013blockly}.
 Many commercial creative applications have adopted VPIs, including game engines such as Unity \cite{unity}, CAD tools such as Grasshopper \cite{grasshopper}, and multimedia development tools such as Max/MSP \cite{max}.

-Recently, VPI concepts have been applied to machine learning applications.
-For example, \textit{Teachable Machine} \cite{carney2020teachable} uses a visual interface to help students learn to train a machine learning model. \textit{ML Blocks} \cite{williams2022ml} assists developers in training, evaluating, and exporting machine learning models for edge computing use cases.
-Wu et al. \cite{wu2022promptchainer, wu2022ai} help developers build language model pipelines through chaining prompts on a node-based interface.
-Most closely related to our work is \textit{Rapsai} by Du et al. \cite{du2023rapsai}, which provides a node-based interface to assist machine learning practitioners in building multimedia machine learning pipelines.
-Our work builds upon prior VPI tools and research and focuses on building a tool specifically designed to assist designers from non-technical backgrounds.
-To the best of our knowledge, this research is the first to study 1) supporting \textit{non-technical designers} in prototyping design workflows with AI through a block-based visual interface and 2) utilizing the \textit{plug-and-play capabilities of AI foundation models} that have emerged over the past year, covering a \textit{diverse range of tasks and modalities}.
+VPI concepts have been applied to machine learning applications.
+For example, \textit{Teachable Machine} \cite{carney2020teachable} uses a visual interface to help students learn to train a machine learning model. \textit{ML Blocks} \cite{williams2022ml} assists developers in training, evaluating, and exporting machine learning model architectures. \rev{Very recently, researchers in both academia and industry have worked on VPIs that support the creation of AI workflows through the combination of pre-trained models.
+Several works have investigated node-based interfaces for building Large Language Model (LLM) pipelines, including \textit{PromptChainer} \cite{wu2022promptchainer}, \textit{FlowiseAI} \cite{flowiseai}, and \textit{Langflow} \cite{langflow}.
+Most closely related to our work are \textit{Rapsai} by Du et al. \cite{du2023rapsai} and \textit{ComfyUI} \cite{comfyui}.
+Both tools provide a node-based interface for machine learning researchers and enthusiasts to build multimedia machine learning pipelines.
+These tools are catered more toward users with at least some background knowledge in AI programming, giving users the flexibility to customize the tools through programming at the expense of exposing more technical elements to the user.}